Dual Induction CLT for High-dimensional m-dependent Data: High-dimensional Berry--Esseen bound for m -ring dependent random samples with nondegenerate covariance matrices

-where $\abs{I}$ is the number of elements in $I$.
-The assumption of strongly non-degenerate covariance (i.e., $\lambda_{\min}(\Var[X_i])$ is bounded away from zero) has been commonly used in high-dimensional CLTs under independence \citep{kuchibhotla2020high,chernozhukov2020nearly,fang2021high,lopes2022central}.
+where $\abs{I}$ is the number of elements in $I$, and $I'^{\indep} \;:=\; \bigl\{\,j \in [n] : X_j \;\indep\; \mathscr{X}_{I'}\bigr\}$ is the set of indices whose corresponding variables are independent of $\mathscr{X}_{I'}$.
+Thus $I \cup I'^{\indep}$ is the subset of $I$ which are separated from $I'$ by at least $m$ positions.
+The assumption of strongly non-degenerate covariance (i.e., $\lambda_{\min}(\Var[X_i])$ is bounded away from zero) has been commonly used in high-dimensional CLTs under independence (\citealp{kuchibhotla2020high,fang2021high,lopes2022central}; \citetalias{chernozhukov2020nearly}).
 Assumptions \eqref{assmp:min_var} and \eqref{assmp:min_ev} impose analogous restrictions to $m$-(ring) dependent sequences; they are inspired by Assumption (3) in \citet{shergin1980convergence} in the univariate case.
-It is worth highlighting that Assumption~\eqref{assmp:min_ev} accommodates the possibility of complete dependence between $X_{I}$ and adjacent elements, for $\abs{I} \leq 2m$.
-For example, consider a scenario where $X_{2j-1} = X_{2j}$ for $j = 1, \dots, \ceil{\frac{n}{2}}$, while $X_1, X_3, \dots$ are independent.
-In this case, $\sigma^2_{[2,3]} = \Var[Y_{[2,3]} | Y_1, Y_4, Y_5, \dots, Y_n] = 0$ because $Y_2$ and $Y_3$ exhibit total dependence with $Y_1$ and $Y_4$, respectively.
+It is worth highlighting that Assumption~\eqref{assmp:min_ev} accommodates the possibility of complete dependence between $X_{I}$ and $\mathscr{X}_{I'}$.
+For example, consider a scenario where $X_{2j-1} = X_{2j}$ for $j \in [\ceil{\frac{n}{2}}]$, while $X_1, X_3, \dots$ are independent.
+In this case, $\sigma^2_{[2,3]|\{1\}\cup[4,n]} = \Var[Y_{[2,3]} | Y_1, Y_4, Y_5, \dots, Y_n] = 0$ because $Y_2$ and $Y_3$ exhibit total dependence with $Y_1$ and $Y_4$, respectively.
 However, $\sum_{i=1}^n X_i$ still convergences weakly to $\sum_{i=1}^n Y_i$.
 Our Berry--Esseen bounds apply to this scenario.
-Finally, assumption~\eqref{assmp:var_ev} is made out of technical convenience and is not necessary.
-It may be removed, leading to a more complicated upper bound expression; see~\cref{rmk:var_ev} for details.
+Finally, Assumption~\eqref{assmp:var_ev} is made out of technical convenience and may be removed, leading to a more complicated upper bound expression; see~\cref{rmk:var_ev} for details.

 We will also consider two different types of moment bounds: a marginal one on the individual coordinates of the $X_i$'s and of the $Y_i$'s, and a stronger one involving their $L_\infty$ norm.
-Specifically, for $q \geq 1$ and $i=1\ldots,n$, let
+Specifically, for $q \geq 1$ and $i \in [n]$, let

 Clearly, $L_{q,i} \leq \nu_{q,i}$ for all $q$ and $i$.
 For any subset $I \subset [1,n]$, we denote the average marginal and joint moments over the indices in $I$ with